merlinthedev/merlijnthedev/README.md

-- 👋 Hi, I’m @merlijnthedev
+- 👋 Hi, I’m @merlinthedev
-- 👀 I’m interested in Java
+- 👀 I’m interested in JS, React, NextJS
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning NextJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: merlin#2446 on discord. merlinthedev.nl